 Under the Fremont category you can find articles about how Fremont was named and its street names, and stories of early businesses such as doctors offices, Fremont Drug Company and the Queen City Bank.
 Fremont was the site of early churches and the neighborhood has a long-operating school still in its original building, named for B.F.
 Day.

-Today some of Fremont’s features are its bridge and the Burke-Gilman Trail along the ship canal.
+Today some of Fremont’s features are its bridge, its Lenin statue, other outdoor artworks and the Burke-Gilman Trail along the ship canal.
 The creation of the ship canal was promoted by Fremont businessmen and their stories can be found on the essays of People of the Ship Canal.